Welcome to today's edition of the Rush 24-7 podcast.

 Does this sound like CEOs paying them when the performance of their company is in the sewer?

-Making enemies out of people in the private sector and ginning up protests by his acorn buddies at the homes of AIG executives.
+And haven't we demonized private sector CEOs for this very making enemies out of people in the private sector and ginning up protests by his Acorn buddies at the homes of AIG executives, fomenting class hatred and rival?

-And rival, the list goes on of the egregious things this administration has done.
+The list goes on of the egregious things this administration has done.

-That is House organ, the New York Times, $1.3 billion in debt, $34 million in cash on hand.
+His House organ, the New York Times, $1.3 billion in debt, $34 million in cash on hand.

 And now Hillary Clinton's out there saying the U.S. is laying groundwork for tough, crippling sanctions on Iran if Iran rejects engagement.

-Iran says we'll talk, but we're not doing anything about our nuclear program.
+Iran says, we'll talk, but we're not doing anything about our nuclear program.

 The world is making a joke of our country, and the president is being praised for it.

-2009, Rush Limbaugh, the EIB Network, and the Limboy Institute for advanced conservative studies.
+We are back on Earth Day, 2009, Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

-Here are details on the uh reprimands.
+Here are details on the reprimands.

-Uh you m you might say the teachers are trying to educate the student.
+You might say the teachers are trying to educate the student.

-Fidel Castro commenting on Barack Obama.
+Fidel Castro, commenting on Barack Obama.

-All of this enraged Castro, who wrote in an essay posted on a government website that Obama without a doubt misinterpreted Raul's declarations.
+All of this enraged Castro, who wrote in an essay posted on a government website that Obama, without a doubt, misinterpreted Raul's declarations.

 Castro appeared to be throwing cold water on expectations for improved bilateral relations, suggesting that Obama had no right to urge Cuba to make even small concessions.

-He also seemed to suggest too much was being made of Raul's comments about discussing everything with the U.S., affirming that the this is Castro, affirming that the president of Cuba is ready to discuss any topic with the president of the United States, expresses he's not afraid.
+He also seemed to suggest too much was being made of Raul's comments about discussing everything with the U.S. Affirming that the, this is Castro, affirming that the president of Cuba is ready to discuss any topic with the president of the United States, expresses he's not afraid to sign a bravery and confidence in the principles of the revolution.

 The last thing they want is an open relationship with the United States.